nickmcmillan/react-pig/README.md

 ## Todo:
 - [ ] Dont expand if expanded size is less than container width
+- [ ] Fix group heading text alignment
+- [ ] Possibly provide a value to group by?
 - [x] expanded cell outline based on gridgap
 - [x] Group by months
 - [x] bug: resizing isn't setting width correctly in cell